s-celles/ipecmd-wrapper/docs/index.md

 # 🔧 IPECMD Wrapper

-A modern Python wrapper for the IPECMD toolchain, designed for programming PIC microcontrollers with a beautiful, validated CLI interface.
+A modern Python wrapper for the IPECMD command line interface (CLI) program, designed for programming PIC microcontrollers with a beautiful, validated CLI interface.

 ## 🌟 Overview